chrissix666/Jellyfin-HoverPreviewTiles-Extended/README.md

 ### `CONFIG_MOVIES` — Movie cards, fans out a movie's own chapters

 All shared settings, height-anchored, with `fallbackAspectRatio` fixed at `"16/9"` (chapter images are always this shape, so `autoDetectAspectRatio` isn't used).
 No `sortBy`/`sortOrder` — chapters always come back chronologically.
-Plus:

 ### `CONFIG_EPISODES` — Episode cards, fans out an episode's own chapters

 Same structure as `CONFIG_MOVIES`, with `centerHoverZoneRatio` also active (fallback for a season's own episode list view, which has no real play button).
-One difference:

 ### `CONFIG_HOMEVIDEOFILES` — individual Home Video file cards, fans out their own chapters